Andrettin/Wyrmsun/readme.txt

 - The minimum resolution for the game is now 1024.

 * Modding
 - Made substantial progress in allowing for separation between scripts and data.
-Animations, characters, icons, map templates, missile types, terrain types, unit types, sounds can now be defined in data files (.cfg), placed within the /data/ folder.
+Animations, buttons, characters, icons, map templates, missile types, sounds, terrain types, unit types, sounds can now be defined in data files (.cfg), placed within the /data/ folder.
 The .cfg files within the /data/ folder (or in a subfolder within it) of a mod is now parsed automatically by the game on start.

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.